topasmc/topas-docs/parameters/source/phasespace.rst

 * may include only secondary particles, or
 * may include no particles at all.
 We refer to this last case as an "Empty History."

+The Phase Space Source documentation explains the options for whether and how empty histories are recorded in TOPAS Binary and ASCII phase space files.

 When you subsequently use this file as a Phase Space Source, you need to decide how you want TOPAS to handle Empty Histories.
 If you're just calculating sums, it doesn't matter.
 The Empty Histories contribute nothing to the sum anyway.
 But if you're calculating statistical quantities, such as Mean, then these Empty Histories matter.
 Imagine you want to know the mean dose per Original History.
 If half of the Original Histories never made it to the phase space file, the decision of whether or not to include these Empty Histories will give a factor of two difference in the calculated Mean Dose per History.

 Depending on your use case you may or may not want to include these Empty Histories.
 It comes down to whether the statistics you want to calculate are: